CovidTrail/covidtrail.github.io/index.md

 ### Profile Page

 Users can access their profile by clicking the top right icon in the header.
-There, they can see and update their name and email.
+Eventually users will be able to update their name and email.

 ![](images/profile.PNG)